 My current creative work explores ways of writing or expressing these qualities in music.

-Maybe you will hear something of these qualities in this excerpt from my trio ‘Out on the Wind’.
+Maybe you will hear something of these qualities in my trio ‘Out on the Wind’.